advimirl/go-secretscan/README.md

 ### Info
 **go-secretscan** scans your gitlab/bitbucket repositories and tries to find stored "secrets" there.

-This software is inspired with sshgit, that scans your entire gitlab/bitbucket server without downloadin any files to disk.
+This software is inspired with sshgit, that scans your entire gitlab/bitbucket server without downloading any files to disk.

 Despite it's opensource nature, some features are not included in this version (IM integration, rate-limiting, etc.)

 ### Building